Circular Design Guide

 An unprecedented momentum to move away from this linear system is already underway, and it requires a fundamental transformation of the way we make, use, and reuse products and food.
 While design has played – and continues to play – a critical role in building and sustaining these broken systems, it can also play a pivotal part in enabling better ones that work for the long term.
 This means radically rethinking design.
 Doing so requires willingness to change but also creativity, capacity, involvement from all sectors, a multiplicity of approaches, and the expertise of many.
 The challenge is urgent, but the future is hopeful.

-Motivated by this challenge, designers have begun to address the most salient feature of the linear economy: waste.
+Motivated by this challenge, designers have begun to address the most salient feature of the linear economyAn economy in which finite resources are extracted to make products that are used - generally not to their full potential - and then thrown away ('take-make-waste').: waste.
 Tackling the most visible symptoms of this flawed system is readily actionable, and initially appears to be an effective first response, but in the long term, will never be ambitious enough, nor fast enough in the face of global challenges such as climate change and biodiversity loss.

 Designing with material efficiency is critical, but alone isn’t sufficient.
 Extracting and wasting less can only buy us time and does not create a model which can work in the long term.
 For example, modern manufacturing processes can increase efficiency, but the gains are largely incremental.
 In the food system, progress can be made in productivity and food waste reduction, but the decline of soil fertility and land degradation are still unaddressed.